GeodeArc/GeoDots/README.md

 > [!NOTE]
 > This will only work for Arch Linux.
 This MAY change in the future, no guarantees though.

+> [!WARNING]
+> Hyprland 48 introduced some breaking changes, please download the new hyprland.conf if you are currently using the dotfiles and experiencing errors. github path: /.config/hypr/temp/(qt or gtk)/hyprland.conf

 ### 🌟 INSTALLATION:

 > I'm working on cleaning up the install scripts, but they should work for now.